crypto101/book/stream-ciphers.rst

 Block cipher modes of operation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-One of the more common ways of producing a stream cipher is to use a
+One of the more common ways of producing a :term:`stream cipher` is to use a
 block cipher in a particular configuration.
 The compound system behaves
-like a stream cipher.
+like a :term:`stream cipher`.
 These configurations are commonly called
-mode of operations.
+:term:`mode of operation`\s.
 They aren't specific to a particular block cipher.

-ECB mode, which we've just seen, is the simplest such mode of operation.
+:term:`ECB mode`, which we've just seen, is the simplest such :term:`mode of operation`.
 The letters ``ECB`` stand for electronic code book [#]_.
 For reasons
-we've already gone into, ECB mode is very ineffective.
+we've already gone into, :term:`ECB mode` is very ineffective.
 Fortunately,
 there are plenty of other choices.

 .. [#]